 - Consultants are usually hands-on problem solvers, advisors lay out the plan and explain necessity

 - Consultants usually work with sponsors or stakeholders and not with advisors directly

 - There is no difference in the quality of work about these two roles, they do different work

 The reputation of consultants has suffered severely in recent years.
-If you provide professional services as freelancer or within an organisation and feel that you cover the activities from both roles, as described above, I recommend you to market the services as advisory rather than consulting to avoid such issues.
+If you provide professional services as a freelancer or within an organization and feel that you cover the activities from both roles, as described above, I recommend you to market the services as advisory rather than consulting to avoid such issues.